MicrosoftDocs/cloud-adoption-framework/docs/migrate/release/optimize-cost-after-migration.md

 After you promote a migrated workload to production, you should continue to monitor the assets that are scheduled for retirement to ensure that production traffic is correctly routed.

-While assets might be powered off, they might still utilize storage, network, and other infrastructure resources.
-If they're powered back on, they could cause unexpected problems unless they've been removed.
+While assets might be turned off, they might still utilize storage, network, and other infrastructure resources.
+If they're turned back on, they could cause unexpected problems unless they've been removed.

 Monitor the following signals for the resources: